 Changes in net position, as presented on the statements of net position, are based on the activity presented in the statements of revenue, expenses and changes in net position.
-The purpose of the statements is to present the revenue received by the Agency, both operating and non-operating, and the expenses paid by the Agency, operating and non-operating, and any other revenue, expenses, gains and losses received or spent by the Agency.
+The purpose of the statements is to present the revenue received by the Agency, both operating and non-operating, and the expenses paid by the Agency, operating and non-operating, and the expenses paid by the Agency.